UNDERWORLD: BOY MEETS GIRL

-Dart is speaking to a soul on her knees praying as if she was in a church – the Our Father, of all things.
-Not the right act for a soul that wants to move on from the Underworld place known as “The Meeting of the Mountains,” locally called Level Two.
+Dart is speaking to a soul on her knees, praying as if she was in a church – the Our Father, of all things.
+Not exactly the right act for a soul that wants to move through the nine levels of the Underworld, this being level two and her having a way to go, that is.

 “An evolved soul, I see…,” says Dart, “Not many souls even know they have soul parts.
 What is your name?”

-“Level Six, right?” she verifies.
+“Level six, right?” she verifies.